LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 ```

 ---
-How to use the Spark Scala REPL to access Hadoop API, exmaples:
+How to use the Spark Scala REPL to access Hadoop API, examples:

 ```
 // get Hadoop filesystem object